jonathjd/jonathjd.github.io/_posts/2023-04-01-Writing-clean-code.md

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/var_names.jpg" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/code_smell.jpg" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

 Al defines a code smell as a source pattern that signals a potential/future bug 🐛.
-I'm going to be completely transparent on this one and say that I am guilty of implementing many of the below code smells and I'll post examples of such transgression with their proper corrections.
+I'm going to be completely transparent on this one and say that I am guilty of implementing many of the below code smells and I'll post examples of such transgressions with their proper corrections.

 - <span>Duplicate code</span>